CitrinePiasora/GalleryOfThePeopleSite/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+# WebApplicationProject: Gallery of the People
+### Members:
+- Stanlly
+- Aqsha
+- Owen

 # Important
 The local version is synced with the deployed version, please use it wisely.
 This makes it not require any migrations to be done beforehand.